-U.S. Detected Iran Readying Weapons Before Saudi Strike, Officials Say
+U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 U.S. surveillance satellites detected Iran readying drones and missiles at launch sites in Iran before Saudi oil facilities were attacked on Saturday, according to two Pentagon officials.

+The imagery has not been publicly released.
 The officials tell NPR that U.S. intelligence views the activity as "circumstantial evidence" that Iran launched the strike from its own soil.
-The imagery has not been publicly released.

 Saudi Aramco has said the attacks on its plants in Abqaiq and Khurais were "a result of terrorist attacks with projectiles."
 Iranian-backed Houthi rebels in Yemen claimed responsibility for the attack, but U.S. officials have accused Iran of playing a key role.

-The U.S. Defense Department has sent a forensic team to Saudi Arabia to examine wreckage from the drones and missiles used in the attack.
-Intelligence officials say the outcome of those examinations could provide "compelling and convincing" evidence that Iran was behind the attack.
+The two officials say the U.S. Defense Department has sent a forensic team to Saudi Arabia to examine wreckage of drones and missiles used in the attack.
+Intelligence experts say the outcome of those examinations could provide "compelling and convincing" evidence that Iran was behind the attack.

 The strike knocked out more than half of Saudi Arabia's oil exporting capability, rocked financial markets and prompted a spike in crude oil prices.